 Mr. Alfred K. Wooten is a turf grass, blueberry and row crop farmer.
 His principal occupation and employment for the past five years was self-employed farming.
-Mr. Wooten also serves as President of the North Carolina Sod Producers Association (crop promotion association) and on the board of the Pender County Farm Bureau (insurance).
+Mr. Wooten also serves as President of the North Carolina Sod Producers Association (crop promotion association) and on the board of the Green Industry Council (crop promotion association), and the Pender County Farm Bureau (insurance).

-Subject to approval by the board, the Association may allow the Chairman of the Board a quarterly retainer of \$13,750, outside directors a quarterly retainer of \$11,000 or \$6,250 and other regular Board members a quarterly retainer of \$5,000.
-Total compensation paid to directors as a group during 2015 was \$373,000.
+Subject to approval by the board, the Association may allow the outside Directors a quarterly retainer of \$7,500, elected Directors a quarterly retainer of \$6,250, Board Chairman a \$1,250 quarterly stipend, and other Committee Chairs a \$625 quarterly stipend.
+Total compensation paid to directors as a group during 2016 was \$378,990.

-The following chart details the number of meetings and other activities as well as committee assignments during 2014 for each director:
+The following chart details the number of meetings and other activities as well as committee assignments during 2016 for each director: